-The suffix that will be used for intermediate C source files generated by the scripting language wrapper and interface generator.
-The default value is wrap\$CFILESUFFIX.
-By default, this value is used whenever the - c++ option is not specified as part of the \$SWIGFLAGS construction variable.
+The suffix that will be used for intermediate C source files generated by SWIG.
+The default value is 'wrap CFILESUFFIX' - that is, the concatenation of the string wrap and the current C suffix CFILESUFFIX.
+By default, this value is used whenever the -c++ option is not specified as part of the SWIGFLAGS construction variable.